 Coffee shops in Amsterdam are also one the main reasons why tourists visit this city along with lots of free things to do.
 Even if coffee shops weren’t a part of your plan, you should definitely visit at least one to feel the real spirit of Amsterdam.
 That is why I present to you a list of 10 Best Coffee Shops in Amsterdam to Visit.

 - 1 History of Amsterdam Coffee Shops

-- 2 10 Best Coffee Shops in Amsterdam to Visit in 2017
+- 2 10 Best Coffee Shops in Amsterdam to Visit

 - 2.1 Mellow Yellow Coffee Shop

 - 2.2 The Bulldog Coffeeshop in Amsterdam

 - 2.5 Dampkring Coffee Shop

 - 2.8 Greenhouse Coffeeshop